 Aurelie Ngo Mambongo is an Economist and an international development practitioner.
 Her area of interest is economic development in Africa and foreign policy.
 She holds two Master’s Degrees in Economics and Public Policy from Georgia State University and an Executive Certificate in Public Leadership from Harvard University’s Kennedy School of Government.

 Aurelie has worked on several projects at various international organizations, including CARE, the United Nations Development Programme (UNDP), the United Nations Department of Economic and Social Affairs (UN DESA), the International Rescue Committee, and the Carter Center.
 Moreover, she has served as a Young African Leader Initiative (YALI) Application Reader, where she has evaluated and has scored young African leaders’ application packages.
 She has also participated in various programs on international development at the World Bank, the International Monetary Fund (IMF), and the United Nations Institute for Training and Research (UNITAR).

-Aurelie is an Emerging Leader from Harvard University’s Kennedy School of Government.
+Aurelie is a Senior Executive Fellow from Harvard University’s Kennedy School of Government.
 She is also a Sustainable Development Goals (SDGs) Leader and a former Ambassador at the United Nations Association in the United States (UNA-USA).
 She is a member of various networks, including the Women's Foreign Policy Group and the African Leadership Network.

 Aurelie is Fluent in French and English.